varun2005cmd/EXP-11/README.md

 ### classes :
 A class is a user-defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.<br>A C++ class is like a blueprint for an object.
 It defines a data structure by combining data (attributes) and methods (functions) that operate on the data.
 A class is defined using the class keyword followed by the class name and a block of code that includes its attributes and methods

-**For Example:** Consider the Class of Cars.
-There may be many cars with different names and brands but all of them will share some common properties like all of them will have 4 wheels, Speed Limit, Mileage range, etc. So here, the Car is the class, and wheels, speed limits, and mileage are their properties.

 - A Class is a user-defined data type that has data members and member functions.<br>
 - Data members are the data variables and member functions are the functions used to manipulate these variables together, these data members and member functions define the properties and behaviour of the objects in a Class.<br>